 This post may include affiliate links.
 Thank you for your support.

-Turn leftover quinoa into a protein-packed breakfast with this simple, seasonal apple cinnamon overnight quinoa recipe.
+Turn leftover quinoa into a protein-packed breakfast with this simple apple cinnamon overnight quinoa recipe.
 It’s similar to overnight oats but made with quinoa and absolutely delicious!

 Quinoa for breakfast?!?
 It’s a good thing, I promise!
 I’ve actually made quinoa overnight oats with quinoa flour before, but hadn’t ever tried making a version with plain quinoa.